Student Loan Discharge

 1. Closed School Discharge

 You could be eligible for closed school discharge if the college you attended closes when either you’re still studying there or shortly after you graduate.
-Generally, the cutoff point is 120 days, but this is set to extend to 180 days in July 2020.
+Generally, the cutoff point is 120 days.

 To be eligible, you need to have taken out a federal student loan – either a direct loan, a Federal Family Education Loan (FFEL), or a Federal Perkins loan.